A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification

-In this section, we derive the robust counterparts of models \eqref{multiclass_linear_TPMSVM} and \eqref{multiclass_nonlinear_TPMSVM} by constructing proper uncertainty sets around data points.
-The deterministic approaches are then robustified by optimizing over worst-case realizations of the uncertain data in the uncertainty sets.
-Tractable reformulations are finally provided.
+In this section, we derive the robust counterpart formulations of models \eqref{multiclass_linear_TPMSVM} and \eqref{multiclass_nonlinear_TPMSVM}.
+Specifically, we start by constructing bounded-by-$\ell_p$-norm uncertainty sets around training data points.
+The deterministic approaches presented in Section \ref{sec_multiclass_deterministic} are then robustified by optimizing over the worst-case realization of the uncertain data across the entire uncertainty sets.
+Tractable SOCP reformulations are finally provided.